2003 UK & Ireland Greyhound Racing Year

-The 2003 UK & Ireland Greyhound Racing Year was the 78th year of greyhound racing in the United Kingdom and Ireland.
+The 2003 UK & Ireland Greyhound Racing Year was the 78th year of greyhound racing in the United Kingdom and the 77th year of greyhound racing in Ireland.

 Summary

 The industry suffered a huge double blow with the closure of Catford and the English Greyhound Derby fiasco.
 Catford Stadium, owned by GRA was closed with little warning.
 The last meeting was on the 5 November leaving the staff, trainers and many others redundant.

 Trainers John Simpson, Tony Taylor, Maxine Locke and John Walsh moved to Wimbledon, Keston based Steve Gammon left for Crayford, Sonja Spiers and Kevin Connor went to Sittingbourne and Mark Lavender switched to Portsmouth.
 Racing Manager Derek Hope was able to take up the same position at Wimbledon soon after because Simon Harris had left for Coventry Stadium bookmaker John Humphreys, who had stood in the main ring since 1966 and sponsored the Gold Collar for 18 years, retired.

 The 2003 English Greyhound Derby took place as usual with the final being held on 28 June.
 The final resulted in the disqualification of Droopys Hewitt, trained by Andy Iaonnou a first season trainer and former head man to Nick Savva.
 A sample taken by the stewards (the usual practice) was tested as positive and following a six-month court battle the National Greyhound Racing Club stewards finally prevailed and stripped the Derby title from Droopys Hewitt and awarded it to second place Farloe Verdict.
 The winner Farloe Verdict received £75,000 and the disgraced Iaonnou was banned from the sport.

 The 2003 Irish Greyhound Derby suffered no such troubles and was won by Climate Control.

 Charlie Lister was Greyhound Trainer of the Year, it was the first time he had taken the honour despite all of his previous success.
 Brian Clemenson landed the trainers championship for the second successive year.
 The title of greyhound of the year went to Tims Crow.